-When you are done hiking to Tiger Nest Monastery (Taktshang) in Paro, travelling to Chumbu Goemba should be your next goal.
+When you are done hiking to Tiger Nest Monastery (Taktshang) and other temples near it, travelling to Paro Chumbu Goemba should be your next goal.
 Chumbu Goemba is as sacred as Taktshang Goemba.

 This means you have to cross this river few times before reaching Chumbu Goemba.
-However, I am sure that all along the way, you’ll be praising this river for its cleanliness like I did during my recent visit.
+However, I am sure that all along the trail, you’ll be praising this river for its cleanliness and beauty like I did during my recent visit to Chumbu Goemba.

 The trail is bit longer compare to that of Tiger Nest Monastery or Taktshang.
 But given the gradient of the trail, you won’t get physically exhausted.
 Moreover, during appropriate season, you can also see quite a number of rhododendron flowers, mountain lilies and other rare floral species.
 You can also see jungle cocks, magpies and pheasants and some other birds.